 Rates of eczema and allergies amongst children continue to rise and early introduction of toxic skin care products may be a contributing factor.

 It is known that some substances, when applied to the skin, may be absorbed and enter the bloodstream.
 Research has shown that, depending on the nature and properties of the chemical, as much as 60% of what is applied to the skin may be absorbed.

-Many of today's sun lotions contain a cocktail of chemicals including synthetic UV filters, parabens, petrochemicals, urea, PEGs, DEA, TEA, irritating emulsifiers, synthetic colours and perfume.
+Many of today's baby sun care products contain a cocktail of chemicals including irritating UV filters, parabens, petrochemicals, PEGs, DEA, TEA, irritating emulsifiers, synthetic colours and artificial perfume.

-If your child is sensitive to sun lotion, avoid products that contain these ingredients and choose organic and natural sun cream for babies and children instead.
+If your child is sensitive to sun cream, avoid products that contain these ingredients and choose organic and natural sun care for babies and children instead.